blin1343/DSCI_511_Project/README.md

 <h1>The Dataset</h2>
 <b>Problem Statement</b><br>
 The creation of our dataset began with a thorough discussion of what type of data can the team build and how relevant it could be to the contemporary reality.
 After a series of discussions, the team resolved on looking into how the prevailing lockdowns due to COVID-19 are impacting people's everyday preferences and choices.
 The team then set out to explore literature for relevant information.
 We found an interesting article by Harris & Haasch (2020) in the Business Insider which the team modeled the dataset's variables after.
-The data/observations for these variables were then obtained from Google Search & Bing search APIs using the Python. <br><br>
+The data/observations for these variables were then obtained from Google Search & Bing search APIs using the Python. <br>
 PyTrends module <br>
 <pre>pip install PyTrends</pre>
 Azure cognitive services module <br>